FMFCU and COVID-19 Information Updates

 - Deposit Checks – Snap a picture of your check and deposit it using AnytimeDeposit within Mobile Banking app.

 - ATMs – ATMs remain an easy and convenient way to access funds.
 Remember to wash your hands after using one.
-View the full list of surcharge free ATM locations.
+View the full list of CO-OP surcharge free ATM locations.

 - Direct Deposit – Inquire with your employer about establishing direct deposit to your FMFCU account.
 Details and instructions are available here.